 File a formal complaint or grievance with your plan.
-If your phone call to the plan does not solve your problem, call the plan again and tell them that your problem, call the plan again and tell them that you want to file a formal complaint or a formal grievance.
-1 in 5 adults who seek mental health treatment never receive it
+If your phone call to the plan does not solve your problem, call the plan again and tell them that you want to file a formal complaint or a formal grievance.